 Is A Short Sale Guaranteed?

-No short sale is alike.
-Unfortunately no one can guarantee the approval of a short sale.
+Each short sale is unique.
+Unfortunately, no one can guarantee the approval of a short sale.
 What can be said, however, is that banks are more likely to approve your short sale than they are to approve a realistic loan modification.

 What Documentation Will I Need To Provide To You?